redmod-team/profit/doc/run_system.rst

 Each variant of a component is marked with an identifier which allows the user to select the variant in the configuration using this identifier.
-Each component (except for the *Worker*) has its independent section in the configuration.
+Each component has its independent section in the configuration.
 A user can add custom variants in the exact same way the default components are implemented by specifying the file with the custom components in the configuration.
 As this approach